dorpaneus/amazon-like-interview-prep/14-days/day-11-app-debugging.md

 ### 11F. eBPF and bcc tools (40 min)

 eBPF is the modern replacement for SystemTap.
 You can run sandboxed programs inside the kernel that hook tracepoints **with low overhead and no recompile**.
+This is the "how modern tools watch the kernel safely" idea from Day 2 §2a: the program runs *in kernel space*, so it observes everything without the per-syscall `ptrace` traps that make `strace` (11B) so heavy.

 **Install on RHEL/Fedora**:
 ```bash